-Specifically, students will receive feedback from their GPC course instructors at approximately week 7 and week 14 of the fall and spring semesters (15-week courses) and at approximately week 5 of the summer semester (10-week courses).
+Specifically, students will receive feedback from their GPC core course instructors at the end of the semester with regard to their progress in competency areas (see End-Of-Semester Evaluation).
 Of note, this type of feedback is not provided for any of the multicultural labs or for PY535 (an abbreviated seminar).
 Instructors and students are both encouraged to reach out to meet to discuss any significant concerns they have regarding the feedback.
-Of note, some (but not all) instructors will schedule individual meetings with all of the students in their courses to discuss their feedback and answer students' questions.
+Some (but not all) instructors will offer individual meetings with all of the students in their courses to discuss their feedback and answer students' questions.

-Additionally, all instructors (except for PY535 and PY630L & PY631L) complete an End-of-Semester Evaluation for each matriculated student enrolled in their course to provide feedback on any significant concerns (e.g., skills deficits or problematic behavior) that could impede the delivery of effective and ethical clinical care, including direct services (e.g., counseling) and indirect services (e.g., documentation).
+As part of this process, all instructors (except for PY535 and PY630L & PY631L) complete an optional Mid-Semester Evaluation for each matriculated student enrolled in their course to provide feedback on any significant concerns (e.g., skills deficits or problematic behavior) that could impede the delivery of effective and ethical clinical care, including direct services (e.g., counseling) and indirect services (e.g., documentation).
 Of note, on-site supervisors for practicum and internship (PY587, PY630, & PY631) also complete evaluations that are used to assess students' progress and contribute to students' grades in these courses.
-Please see Canvas for templates of the Feedback Form, End-of-Semester Evaluation, and Practicum/Internship Supervisor Evaluations of Students.
+Please see Canvas for templates of the Feedback Guidelines, End-of-Semester Evaluation, and Site Supervisor Evaluations of Students.